OSS-MLOPS-PLATFORM/oss-mlops-platform/applications/integration/documentation/cloud-hpc-integrability.md

 ssh-keygen
 ```

+When you have created the cloud-HPC bridge key, remember to confirm that its public key is listed in VM authorized_keys.
 For the HPC SSH key you might be able to generate a key pair or you need to generate one locally.
 For example, see CSC docs for SSH [connections](https://docs.csc.fi/computing/connecting/ssh-keys/).
-Remember to confirm that its public key is listed in VM authorized_keys.

 After the HPC SSH key has been registered and you have created a SSH config for easier connections, you should now be able to open a terminal in the HPC platfrom.
 The first order of business is to understand the platform file system both in theory and practice by reading vendor documentation.
 By using the CSC [docs](https://docs.csc.fi/computing/disk/), we need to run: